spew8712/jpegview/README.md

 Configure in `JPEGView.ini`:
 * Minimum filesize: `MinFilesize`, default: 30K.
   * Specify in bytes, KB or MB like so: 30720, 30K or 1M
-* Enable hide hidden images: `HideHidden`, default: true.
+* Enable hide hidden images and folders: `HideHidden`, default: true.

 ### Wishlist

 * A little Android-like `toast` to inform of new slideshow fps or interval.
 Or other notifications.
-* Slideshow should not be Stuck at animated images?
 * Filter images by date, like show newest images only?
 * Gestures?
   * Double finger drag pan while zoom.